 Support for our service users

-Furthermore, we have made referrals for counselling, the children of substance misusers, to YPAS, Young Addaction, OKUK.
+We have also made referrals for counselling for the children of substance misusers to YPAS OKUK, Young Addaction.

 Family Cohesion Activities

 The family cohesion activities are part of our package and are there to build bridges between the family members and the user clients.
 This could be their son or daughter.
 We arrange for a couple of outings each year so that families can come together as a unit again and enjoy the surroundings and activities of were ever we may go.

 September 2017 we travelled to Flamingo Land which is a fabulous amusement park with everything for Adults and children alike.